ClaireCJS/clairecjs_bat/BAT-and-UTIL-files-1/docs/song-lyric-transcription-with-ai.md

 - ① Prep files:
   - Optionally use ```LRCget``` (TODO link) to pre-download lyrics and transcriptions for your collection (if you don’t, this whole project make take 20–60% longer).
 BEWARE!!!!!
 Every single live or remix song will match to the official version, so you want to take note of the date you run this, and delete every file that has “(live” or “Mix)” in it [or however it is you name things in your own collection].
 TODO: Create tool to do this named “LRCget-post-cleanup.bat”
   - Optionally use ```global /i create-txt-lyrics-from-karaoke-files.bat``` to convert any LRC/SRTs we already have to TXT
-  - Optionally use ```predownload-lyrics``` to pre-download lyrics available from genius.com (if you don’t, the approving lyrics process will take 20–40% longer)
+  - Optionally use ```global /i predownload-lyrics``` to pre-download lyrics available from genius.com (if you don’t, the approving lyrics process will take 20–40% longer)
-  - Optionally use ```sweep ask-if-instrumentals``` to mark instrumentals (if you don’t, you’ll waste electricity+GPU time to get hallucinatory instrumental transcriptions)
+  - Optionally use ```global /i ask-if-instrumentals``` to mark instrumentals (if you don’t, you’ll waste electricity+GPU time to get hallucinatory instrumental transcriptions)
     - for folders with too many to answer individually, you can pre-answer for all files in the folder with: ```mark-all-filenames-ADS-tag-for-as_instrumental``` and ```mark-all-filenames-ADS-tag-for-NOT-as_instrumental```
-  - Optionally use ```sweep ask-if-lyricless``` to mark files that are in a state of “lyriclessness”, our term for unfindable lyrics/giving up on finding lyrics (if you don’t, the lyric approval process will take much longer)
+  - Optionally use ```global /i ask-if-lyricless``` to mark files that are in a state of “lyriclessness”, our term for unfindable lyrics/giving up on finding lyrics (if you don’t, the lyric approval process will take much longer)
     - for folders with too many to answer individually, you can pre-answer for all files in the folder with:```approve-lyriclessness.bat *``` and ```approve-lyriclessness.bat *```
-    - When done, cleanse invalid lyrics/subtitles with ```sweep post-lyricless-clean.bat```
+    - When done, cleanse invalid lyrics/subtitles with ```global /i post-lyricless-clean.bat```
       - This is necessary in the event of LRCget downloading transcriptions that we later decide are invalid via bulk command, TODO: as well as to purge erroneous subtitle/lyric files associated with instrumentals
 </details>